Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/advanced-usage/spa-adding-support-for-multi-currency.md

 ![](https://user-images.githubusercontent.com/327432/36842669-15cb7412-1d55-11e8-8b48-5f769bb4ecd2.png)

-When you have reviewed your set-up, Nosto updates in real-time product prices for all the currencies and display the appropriate currency to the right target groups of users.
+When you have reviewed your set-up, Nosto updates product prices in real-time for all the currencies and displays the appropriate currency to the right target groups of users.
 You’re all set and ready to go live with our features.